CASE STUDY — Part IV: Idempotent Write API (Outbox + Worker)

 -

-- DB write and “event to process side effects” commit atomically.
+Goal: DB write and "event to process side effects" commit atomically.
+If the transaction commits, the side effect will be processed.
+If it rolls back, nothing is written.

 Mechanism: